St. Anne's School (Pune)

 St. Anne's Convent High School is a government-accredited English medium girls' school which was founded in 1860 in Camp, Pune, Maharashtra, India.
 The student population of 2200 attends classes between nursery grade and tenth standard.
 The school employs 67 teachers.
 The primary school (standards one to four) operates as a private entity.
 The secondary school (standards five to ten) is operated by the State Education Department.

 St. Anne's High School which has been established by the Provincial Society of the Congregation of Jesus and Mary, Pune, is a Christian Minority Institution, which aims primarily at the education of the Catholic Community and the preservation of the Catholic faith and religious practices.
-With the motto "With God for God" the school stands for academic excellence, development of skills and character- formation, based on the love of God and the service of His people, as modeled on the person of Jesus Christ.

 Academic program

 Convent of Jesus and Mary runs a private kindergarten in a breakup of two years.
 The kindergarten is accommodated on the same premises, but technically has no connection with the school.

 The school (Std.
 I to X) is divided into two distinct sections.

 The Primary School section (Stds.
 I - IV) is a Private school and the Secondary school section (Stds.
 V - X) functions under the State Education Department.
 Admission from Std.
 IV to V are not automatic but are based on merit.